adobe/buildrunner/README.rst

   # The 'build-servers' global configuration consists of a map where each key
   # is a server user@host string and the value is a list of host aliases that
   # map to the server.
-This allows builders to configure BuildRunner to talk to
+This allows builders to configure Buildrunner to talk to
   # specific servers within their environment on a project by project basis.
   build-servers:
     user@host: